-We take a quick tour through the history of the Rugby World Cup by looking at the winners of the past eight tournaments.
+We take a quick tour through the history of the Rugby World Cup by looking at the winners of the nine tournaments.

 Rugby World Cup Winners

-The 2019 Rugby World Cup will be the ninth iteration of the tournament and there have been only four different winners of the event.
-New Zealand are the most successful nation winning the trophy three times firstly in 1987 and then in 2011 and 2015.
+The 2019 Rugby World Cup was the ninth iteration of the tournament and there have been only four different winners of the event.
+New Zealand and South Africa are the most successful nations, each winning the trophy three times.

 Below we tell the brief history of each tournament.